CIS-Projects-in-CS-S21/pro-foodbite-web/README.md

 ### Project Overview

-Foodbite is a full-stack application with a customer and business dedicated applications designed to give small restaurants the digital tools they need while remaining independent.
-This repository is for the business application.
-Features include business sign-in/sign-up, profile, menu management (add, remove, edit menu items), order management (receive pending order, manage pending orders) and business analytics (ratings, order history, various sorting methods).
-The application communicates to a REST API that leverages services on Firebase for seamless integration, real-time updates, and a great experience.
+Foodbite is a full-stack application with a customer and business dedicated application designed to give small restaurants the digital tools they need while remaining independent.
+Business users can register, update their restaurant, receive and manage orders, and view analytics, trends in relation to their restaurant.
+Mobile users can browse, place orders, track their order progress, and rate their overall experience.
+The two main applications both communicate to a REST API that leverages services on Firebase to allow for seamless integration, real-time updates, and a great experience.

 ### Project Link